EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: Experiments

 In the previous section, we demonstrated the effectiveness of \EHI against multiple baselines on diverse benchmarks.
 In this section, we report results from multiple ablation studies to better understand the behavior of \EHI.

-Additional properties such as load balancing, effect of negative mining refresh factor, and other properties of \EHI~are discussed in Appendix~\ref{appendix:additional_exp}.
+{\bf Fraction of visited documents as a proxy for latency.} Ideally, we would want to compare query throughput against recall/MRR, but obtaining head-to-head latency numbers is challenging as different systems are implemented using different environments and optimizations (for instance, off-the-shelf indexers such as SCANN, FAISS work better with CPU optimization while \EHI~takes advantage of GPUs).
+Thus, following standard practice in the ANNS community, we use a fraction of documents visited/searched as a proxy for latency ~\citep{jayaram2019diskann,guo2020accelerating}.

+\textbf{Stand-alone Indexer comparisons.} To showcase the alignment between the embeddings and the downstream clusters learned, we conduct an experiment where we initialize the encoders with the encoder trained via \EHI.
+We find the indexer trained by \EHI~is better aligned with the representations and leads to better performance when visiting fewer fraction of documents (see Figure~\ref{fig:indexer_comparisons}).
+This underscores the crucial alignment and efficiency gains achieved through \EHI's joint optimization.